D. E. Stevenson: Republication

-Some of Stevenson's most popular books are being reissued.
+Many of Stevenson's more popular books have been reissued.

-Persephone Books reprinted Miss Buncle's Book in 2008 and Miss Buncle Married in 2011.
+Persephone Books reprinted Miss Buncle's Book in 2008 and Miss Buncle Married in 2011, followed by Miss Buncle Married and The Two Mrs Abbotts.
 Mrs. Tim of the Regiment was reprinted by Bloomsbury in 2010.
-Sourcebooks Landmark released the latter two Miss Buncle books in the U.S. in 2012, followed in 2013 by The Young Clementina and The Two Mrs. Abbotts.
-Endeavour Media has republished many of D.E Stevenson's titles in eBook format.
+Sourcebooks Landmark released the first two Miss Buncle books in the U.S. in 2012, followed in 2013 by The Young Clementina and The Two Mrs. Abbotts.
+Endeavour Media has republished many of D.E Stevenson's titles in eBook format, and Dean Street Press have issued many as paperbacks.